opentelemetry plugin

 Common Practices

-OpenTelemetry has a clear positioning: unifying data collection and standard specifications.
-It does not cover how data is used, stored, displayed, or alerted.
-Currently, we recommend using Prometheus + Grafana for Metrics storage and display, and Jaeger for distributed trace storage and display.
-For detailed information about OpenTelemetry, Prometheus, and Jaeger, please refer to their respective official websites.
+OpenTelemetry has a clear positioning: data collection and standard specification unification.
+For how to use, store, display, and alert on data, the official does not involve it.
+We currently recommend using Prometheus + Grafana for Metrics storage and display, and Jaeger for distributed tracing storage and display.
+For detailed introductions to OpenTelemetry, Prometheus, and Jaeger, please refer to the official websites of the corresponding components.

-Generally, if each service on a machine reports separately, it can lead to performance waste.
-In production practice, a local collector is usually used to gather all reporting information locally before uniformly reporting to a remote platform.
-OpenTelemetry officially provides a collector, which can be downloaded as a binary executable from the opentelemetry-collector official website or installed via Docker.
+Generally speaking, if every service on a machine reports separately, it will cause performance waste.
+In production practice, a local collector is usually used to collect all local reporting information, and then uniformly report to the remote platform.
+OpenTelemetry officially provides a collector, which can be downloaded as a binary executable file from the opentelemetry-collector official website, or installed via docker.

-Before starting the collector, a configuration file is needed.
-Refer to the following:
+Before starting the collector, a configuration file is also needed, reference as follows:

 receivers: